FAQ

 What are Cable Runs?

-These are the thick rubber Cables that supply power from their Generator to the Movie Lamps they’ve brought to Set.
-If the Crew should want to have a “Cable Run” inside your Home, they will put down “Layout Board” wherever they will be working; a thick, heavy sheet of compressed cardboard specifically designed to cover the floor and protect your carpet or flooring from being marred or damaged.
+Cable runs are the thick rubber cables that supply power from the generator to the movie lamps that have been brought to set.
+If the crew should want to have a “Cable Run” inside your home, they will put down a “layout board” wherever they will be working: a thick, heavy sheet of compressed cardboard specifically designed to cover the floor and protect your carpet or flooring from being marred or damaged.

 What is a Grip Jungle?

-A term used to describe an extra-large assortment of “working” Grip equipment and Lights, usually far more gear & equipment than usual due to a complicated “set-up” or shot.
+A Grip Jungle is a term used to describe an extra-large assortment of “working” Grip equipment and lights, usually meaning far more gear and equipment than usual due to a complicated “set-up” or shot.

 What is a Hot Set?

-A Set that is completely ready for filming.
-It can also refer to a Set in which the Crew has broken for lunch in the middle of filming a scene, and as a “Hot Set,” absolutely nothing on the Set is to be touched or moved in order to preserve the “continuity” of the scene being filmed
+A hot set is a set that is completely ready for filming.
+It can also refer to a set in which the crew has broken for lunch in the middle of filming a scene, and as a “hot set,” absolutely nothing on the set is to be touched or moved to preserve the “continuity” of the scene being filmed

 What is a Martini Shot?

-There is a lot of controversy as to the origin of this expression, but I personally have it on good authority (Mickey Rooney) that it originated with Frank Sinatra while he was making the classic “From Here to Eternity” in Hawaii and he quickly became frustrated with how many hours a day were spent waiting between shots…
+There is a lot of controversy as to the origin of this expression, but we have it on good authority (Mickey Rooney) that it originated with Frank Sinatra while he was making the classic “From Here to Eternity” in Hawaii, and he quickly became frustrated with how many hours a day were spent waiting between shots.

-Thus, before long he started a ritual of having the Prop Master make a pitcher of Martinis near the end of the day.
-This quickly became common knowledge among the entire Crew, and before long the 1st AD would make the announcement, “Okay guys, this is the Martini shot!” meaning… this is the very last shot of the day and then… “That’s a Wrap everybody!
+Thus, before long, he started a ritual of having the Prop Master make a pitcher of Martinis near the end of the day.
+This quickly became common knowledge among the entire crew, and the 1st AD would announce, “Okay guys, this is the Martini shot!” meaning this is the very last shot of the day.

 What does “Tail-lights” mean?

-This refers to when the entire Production Company (and all its Cast, Crew and Trucks) has left the Location after “It’s a Wrap!” has been called.
-It’s when the Location Rental “Clock” stops.
+This refers to when the Production Company (and all its cast, crew and trucks) has left the location after “It’s a Wrap!” has been called.
+It’s when the location rental “clock” stops.